Rev. Aleksandr & Alyona Gröss

 DMC's Blog More About Latvia

 As a sending agency, Spiritual Orphans Network (formerly East European Missions Network) has placed career missionaries in Poland, Latvia, Ukraine, Russia, Hungary, Albania, Turkey and Dubai, UAE.
-We also strive to equip our international ministry partners to serve as indigenous missionaries within their own cultures.
+We also strive to equip our international ministry partners to serve as indigenous workers within their own cultures.
 This is an important distinction, as most gauge the “success” of a mission organization by the number of full-time American missionaries that are placed overseas.
 Not all of our ministry partners want nor do they need full-time Americans serving alongside them.
-The best full-time missionaries are those who natively speak the local language and truly understand the culture in which they are serving because they grew up there!
-Each summer, short-term missions teams are sent to serve alongside these full time missionaries and ministry partners.
+We believe the best full-time missionaries are those who natively speak the local language and truly understand the culture in which they are serving because they grew up there!
+SON makes this distinction by using the term “Global Worker,” as they truly work in parts of the world they know as home, though may be serving in contexts that negatively perceive “missionaries” as outsiders.
+Each summer, short-term mission teams are sent by SON to serve alongside these full time missionaries and global workers.

 How YOU can get involved:

-• Pray for SON missionaries, partners, and projects
+• Pray for SON missionaries, global workers, ministry partners, and projects

 • Serve on a short-term mission team